Greg-Court/azure-tf-tshoot-vm/README.md

 ## Usage

+### Steps
+1. Login via Azure CLI to the correct tenant
+2. Deploy the module

 ### Minimal Configuration
 In its most simple form, a troubleshooting VM can be deployed with just the subnet ID and OS type: